 While a desire to get high can surely be the starting point of a drug abuse habit, no one develops an addiction on purpose.
 A dependency on substances, especially opioids, progresses as the structure and the function of the brain are changed.
 Over time, continued drug use will inevitably result in a substance use disorder or addiction.

-Let’s explore how these drugs “re-wire” people, what the effects are and why opioids are so highly addictive.
+Here, we’ll explore how opioids “re-wire” the brain, the effects of this altered neurological chemistry and why opioids are so highly addictive.

 Long-term Effects on the Brain from Opioid Drugs